 Author has written 5 stories for Hardy Boys/Nancy Drew.

 Long-time crazy writer person who's into anything interesting -- I've been a 1-900 tele-psychic, a computer tech, a radio DJ, and a fraud investigator.
 I'm an artist, a cartoonist, a writer, a website designer, a kite-flyer and bike-rider who makes the Best Pizza In The World and who has been married for over 25 years to the Absolute Best Husband In The World & owned by four adorable fuzzy cats.
-I've had two short stories published, but have a huge backlog of original novels and tales all mostly set in the same world that's been eating at me for over 20 years.
+I've had two short stories & one real novel published, along with a huge backlog of original tales all mostly set in the same world that's been eating at me for over 20 years.

 My tales started as fanfic and grew away from it, but now I'm delving back into fanfic in a totally different 'verse -- and having tons of fun doing it!
 The current tales grew out of the National Novel Writing Month (NaNoWriMo) craziness -- c'mon, fellow writers, join in on the NaNoWriMo fun over at http://www.nanowrimo.org!

 I'm a HUGE stickler for correct English usage, as well as good story-telling style.
 I have no patience with folks that post unreadable error-ridden research-failures.
 You've been warned.

 Current fic 'verse: The Hardy Boys/Nancy Drew Mysteries -- the '70s show with Shaun Cassidy & Parker Stevenson (with some shades of the Mickey Mouse Club serial of the '50s).
 I'm taking on the eps' predilection for supernatural phenomena and running very, very far with it; you tell ME how well it works. :) So far, my story order (in progress, completed, and planned) goes: